esbullington/flask-bootstrap/README.md

 # flask-bootstrap

-Flask application framework pre-configured for SQL Alchemy, flask-auth authentication, and Twitter bootstrap frontend.
+Flask application framework pre-configured for SQL Alchemy, flask-login, and Twitter bootstrap frontend.
 Meant to serve as a skeleton application for you to customize as desired, not as a Flask extension.

-If you are looking for a Flask extension that uses Flask blueprints, try the other [flask-bootstrap](https://github.com/mbr/flask-bootstrap).
+If you are looking for a Flask extension that uses Flask blueprints to provide Bootstrap support, try the other [flask-bootstrap](https://github.com/mbr/flask-bootstrap).

 ## Install
 The main system dependencies are Python, Postgreql, and their respective development packages.
 It could be easily adapted to run on MySQL or even SQLite, but the default installation instructions and Makefile below assume the use of PostgreSQL.